Skip to product information

 SKU:IBTF

-Symptoms like bloating, abdominal cramps, gas, or diarrhoea after eating fruit or fructose-containing foods may indicate fructose malabsorption.
+Symptoms such as bloating, abdominal cramps, gas, or diarrhoea after eating fruit or fructose-containing foods may indicate malabsorption of fructose (a fruit sugar).
 The Fructose Intolerance Breath Test measures hydrogen and methane levels in the breath after consuming a fructose solution, helping to confirm whether the body struggles to absorb this sugar properly.

 Why Breath Test for Fructose Intolerance Matters?

 Fructose malabsorption is a common yet underdiagnosed cause of digestive discomfort.
 Identifying intolerance allows individuals to make targeted dietary changes, reducing symptoms and improving quality of life.
-This test provides clarity by detecting fermentation in the gut linked to poor fructose absorption.
+The Fructose Intolerance Test provides clarity by detecting fermentation in the gut linked to poor fructose absorption.

 • Breath hydrogen and methane levels